Wednesday, July 1, 2015

 🚗2015 ~Tuesday, June 30, Day Trip to Loretta Lynn's Ranch in Hurricane Mills, Tennessee

-Pilot in Buffalo TN
+Pilot in Buffalo, TN

 Arby's, Cinnabon at Pilot in Buffalo

-We saw a sign that said Loretta Lynn's Kitchen and a huge statue of a Buffalo sitting outside of the restaurant, also some old farm equipment, so we stopped to take pictures.
+We saw a sign for Loretta Lynn's Kitchen and a massive statue of a Buffalo outside the restaurant, along with some old farm equipment, so we stopped to take pictures.

 Buffalo at Loretta Lynn's Kitchen in Buffalo